electron/electron/docs/api/session.md

 When `pacScript` and `proxyRules` are provided together, the `proxyRules` option is ignored and `pacScript` configuration is applied.

-The `proxyRules` has to follow the rules bellow:
+The `proxyRules` has to follow the rules below:

 ```
 proxyRules = schemeProxies[";"<schemeProxies>]